 - endorsed and adopted the Healthy Community Vision, including its active transportation components (Sept 2015)

-- adopted a plan for Phase 1 of the cycling network, proposed by BCAC (Dec 2015)
+- unanimously approved a plan for Phase 1 of the cycling network, proposed by BCAC (Dec 2015) as shown here.